BCDevOps/platform-services/monitoring/sysdig/docs/sysdigteam_user_guide.md

 ## Logging Into A Sysdig Team
 In order to access the Sysdig Monitor application and your team resources:
 - Navigate to the BCDevOps Sysdig Monitor URL [https://app.sysdigcloud.com/api/oauth/openid/bcdevops](https://app.sysdigcloud.com/api/oauth/openid/bcdevops)
-  - Alternatively, navitage to [https://app.sysdigcloud.com](https://app.sysdigcloud.com), select OpenID, and type in `BCDevOps` as the company
+  - Alternatively, navigate to [https://app.sysdigcloud.com](https://app.sysdigcloud.com), select OpenID, and type in `BCDevOps` as the company
 - Upon login, you will be presented with a default page.
 You may be directed to the **Catchall Team** which has access to no resources
 - Navigate to the bottom left hand of the page to switch your team
 ![](assets/sysdigteams_switch.png)